 Mosquito Dunks Available

 A donut shaped bacteriological control agent against mosquitoes is available at the Environmental Services Department offices located at 206 W, Church St., 2nd Floor, Grand Prairie, TX 75050.
 Dunks are limited at 2 per household.
-View more information on this larvicide
+View more information on the mosquito dunk larvicide.

-The City of Grand Prairie Vector Control Ordinance is available here.
+View the City of Grand Prairie Vector Control Ordinance.

 Grand Prairie West Nile Virus Statistics